MartijnTheunissen/rc/librc/grammar.md

 ### Identifier
 Consists of one or more unicode scalar values that have the "alphabetic" property.
 Also they must not be keywords.
+Oh, and they can also contain _.
+Oh, and they can also contain [0-9], but not begin with them.

 ### Special tokens
 `+`, `-`, `/`, `*`, `^`, `(`, `)`, `,`, `=`, `fn`, `->`